by Grant Wiggins, Ed.D, Authentic Education

 As I noted in my previous post, this does not mean, however, that we should ignore or try to bypass the reader’s responses, prior knowledge, or interests.
 On the contrary, reading cannot help but involve an inter-mingling of our experience and what the author says and perhaps means.
 But it does not follow from this fact that instruction should give equal weight to personal reactions to a text when the goal is close reading.
 On the contrary: we must constantly be alert to how and where our own prejudices (literally, pre-judging) may be interfering with meaning-making of the text.

-Here is how the caution is cast in a college handout on close reading for students:
+Here is how the caution is cast in a college handout (ed note: the link is now broken and removed) on close reading for students:

 One word of caution: context needs to be examined with care.
 Don’t assume that the context of your own class or gender or culture is informing you correctly.
 Read context as actively and as rigorously as you read text!